access-ci-org/ipf/README.md

 ## License

-This software is licensed under Version 2.0 of the Apache License.
+This software is licensed the Apache License Version 2.0.

 ## Installation

 Installation instructions are in [docs/INSTALL.md](docs/INSTALL.md).

-## Contact Information
+## Support Information

-This software is maintained by ACCESS-CI, though its source is still currently found in the XSEDE github organization.
-[XSEDE](https://www.github.com/XSEDE).  and you can contact the ACCESS-CI helpdesk if you need help using it.

-If you have problems with this software you are welcome to submit an [issue](https://github.com/XSEDE/ipf/issues).
+This software is currently maintained by the ACCESS CONECT project.

+The source is maintained in the [ACCESS-CI GitHub](https://github.com/access-ci-org/ipf).
+ACCESS-CI resource providers and other members of the ACCESS-CI community are encourage to contribute bug fixes and improvements.

+Software bugs may be reported as GitHub issues.
+ACCESS-CI related support requests should be submitted through the ACCESS-CI ticket system.

 ## Acknowledgements

-This work was supported by the TeraGrid, XSEDE, FutureGrid, and XSEDE 2 projects under National Science Foundation grants 0503697, 1053575, 0910812, and 1548562.
+This work was supported by the TeraGrid, XSEDE, FutureGrid, XSEDE 2, and ACCESS CONECT projects under National Science Foundation grants 0503697, 1053575, 0910812, 1548562, and 2138307.